What if You Ditched Your Safety Net?

-Sure, it can be exciting to create resolutions and goals; you can get a warm, fuzzy feeling from your vision board.
-What you’re really doing is living your life as if those structures are a safety net — something to give you stability in an ever-changing, unreliable world.
+It can be exciting to create resolutions and goals; you can get a warm, fuzzy feeling from your vision board.
+What you're really doing is living your life as if those structures are a safety net—something to give you stability in an ever-changing, unreliable world.

 What would happen if you let go of those plans?

 What if you were open to the flow of the opportunities that emerged?

 What if you responded to what showed up, and allowed things to unfurl in a more organic way?

 Goals Do Have a Purpose…